DiligentGraphics/DiligentFX/PostProcess/EpipolarLightScattering/README.md

 * f2ShadowMapTexelSize  - Size of the shadowmap texel (1/width, 1/height)
 * uiMaxSamplesOnTheRay  - Maximum number of ray marching samples on a single ray.
 Typically this value should match the maximum shadow map cascade resolution.
 Using lower value will improve performance but may result in moire patterns.
-Note that in most cases singificantly less samples are actually taken.
+Note that in most cases significantly less samples are actually taken.
 * uiMinMaxShadowMapResolution - Defines the number of samples at the lowest level of min-max binary tree and should match the maximum cascade shadow map resolution.
 * iNumCascades - Number of shadow map cascades